 Tip-over protection: This feature is especially important if you have children and pets around the home, since it forces the heater to turn off if knocked over.
 Having this feature is crucial if you need to run your heater overnight.

-Safety certifications: When you see a label from the Underwriters Laboratory (UL), Intertek (ETL) or Canadian Standards Association (CSA), you know the equipment has met the safety standards put forth by these testing organizations.
+Safety certifications: When you see any of the labels from below, the Underwriters Laboratory (UL), Intertek (ETL) or Canadian Standards Association (CSA), you know the equipment has met the safety standards put forth by these testing organizations.

 Timer: This feature lets you set how long you want the heater to run.
 When the timer goes off, so does your heater.
 This is another feature that’s crucial if you need to leave your heater on while sleeping.